How to Build Mental Immunity

 - Principle 8: Seek immune balance

-- Principle 9: Don’t identify with your beliefs
+- Principle 9: Don’t cling to your beliefs

 - Principle 10: Play for team truth